rev-ozmund/media-server-docker-stack/public-release/README.md

 1. **Jellyfin:** Add `/media/movies`, `/media/movies_overflow`, `/media/tv`, `/music` as libraries.
 2. **qBittorrent:** Change the default password and set download path to `/downloads`.
-3. **Sonarr/Radarr:** Add qBittorrent as a download client, add root folders, and configure indexers via Jackett.
+3. **Sonarr/Radarr:** Add qBittorrent as a download client, add root folders, and configure indexers via Jackett or Prowlarr.
 4. **Bazarr:** Connect to Sonarr/Radarr and configure subtitle providers.
 5. **Navidrome:** Log in (default: admin/admin), change password, and scan `/music`.
 6. **Jackett:** Add your private tracker credentials, copy the Torznab feed URL and API key, and add as a custom indexer in Sonarr/Radarr.
+7. **Prowlarr:** Modern alternative to Jackett - add your indexers here and they'll automatically sync to Sonarr/Radarr.
+Go to Settings > Apps to connect Sonarr/Radarr.
-7. **Jellyseerr:** Connect to Jellyfin, Sonarr, and Radarr using their internal Docker network URLs and API keys.
+8. **Jellyseerr:** Connect to Jellyfin, Sonarr, and Radarr using their internal Docker network URLs and API keys.

 ## Useful Commands